b51235423/MegaApiTest/README.md

-A java api for mega.nz
+A Android/Java api for mega.nz

 1. Log in with email/password